dleppik/ozone/README.md

 Ozone is a special-purpose database for filtering and counting.
 It's good for answering questions of the form "how many... in each...?"
 And it's particularly good as a client-side back end for data visualization libraries such as [D3](http://d3js.org/).
 Because Ozone runs in the web browser, data visualizations can avoid querying the server when adding or removing filters.
 Ozone consists of two components:

-  * An API for OLAP-style (counting/filtering/slicing) queries from JavaScript, similar to jQuery and D3--and intended for use with D3 or jQuery.
+  * An API for OLAP-style (counting/filtering/partitioning) queries from JavaScript, similar in style to jQuery and D3—and intended for use with D3 or jQuery.

   * Back-end [TypeScript](http://www.typescriptlang.org/) interfaces which separate the views of the underlying data from the data format.
 Well-defined interfaces make it easy to convert data from one format to another, or to provide multiple query implementations.
 Multiple implementations simplify support for browsers with different features or performance characteristics.
 This component is typically used with node.js to generate Ozone-ready data files.